Wondering how to prevent herpes?

-Wondering how to prevent herpes?
-Preventing the spread of herpes becomes easy once it is understood how it works.
+It’s easy to prevent herpes once you understand how it works.
 The virus is transmitted through direct contact with an active lesion or bodily fluid of an infected person.
 Herpes skin infection transmission occurs between discordant partners; a person with a history of the infection (HSV seropositive) can pass the virus to an HSV seronegative person.
-There are no documented cases of infection via an inanimate object (e.g. a towel, toilet seat or drinking glass).
+There are no documented cases of infection via an inanimate object (e.g., a towel, toilet seat or drinking glass).
 To infect a new individual HSV travels through tiny breaks in the skin or mucous membranes in the mouth or genital areas.
-Even microscopic abrasions on mucous membranes are sufficient enough to allow the virus to enter the blood stream.
+Even microscopic abrasions on mucous membranes are sufficient enough to allow the virus to enter the bloodstream.

 HSV asymptomatic occurs at some time in most individuals infected with herpes.
-It can occur more than a week before or after a symptomatic event in 50% of cases.
-Infected people that show no visible symptoms may still “shed” and transmit virus through their skin.
+It can happen more than a week before or after a significant event in 50% of cases.
+Infected people that show no visible symptoms may still “shed” and transmit the virus through their skin.
 Asymptomatic shedding may represent the most common form of HSV-2 transmission.
 Asymptomatic shedding is more frequent within the first 12 months of acquiring HSV.
 Concurrent infection with HSV increases the frequency and duration of asymptomatic shedding.

 Do condoms prevent herpes?